 This is not the atmosphere you'll get in Bocas Town.

-It was overcast and rainy on my first full day in Bocas del Toro, but I didn't have time to waste, so I took a boat tour.
+On my first full day in Bocas del Toro, it was overcast and rainy, but I didn't have time to waste, so I took a boat tour.

 We visited a beautiful undeveloped beach, but the weather detracted from the experience.